 A sitemap is a file embedded in your website that tells Google how and where all content connects.
 Including a visual sitemap on your website helps Google find all of the pages you want to be crawled and indexed.
 Google is also able to better understand information about each page, like post date or how frequently you update your site.
 When building a sitemap, you can format it as an XML file, RSS file, or plain text file.
 Check out this sitemap example below:

 There are also different entries you can add to sitemaps to organize your content for Google.
 An image entry may be useful if your website design is incredibly image-heavy.
 Video entries are great for letting Google know the length of your video and if there are any age restrictions.
 The more information you can give Google in your sitemap, the better it can scan your site and start showing your content on search engine results pages (SERPs).

 Including a sitemap on your website can never really hurt, but there are particular circumstances when a sitemap is recommended.

 The first instance where you should consider including a sitemap is when first launching your website.
-Google’s crawling system will naturally find new content over time, but having a sitemap can help speed up the process of getting your content indexed and appearing on SERPs.
+Google’s crawling system will naturally find new content over time, but having a sitemap with a list of URLs can help speed up the process of getting your content indexed and appearing on SERPs.